‘Critical missing’ 11-year-old boy found safe, police say

 Police upgraded the missing person’s case Thursday to “critical” due to the “victim’s clothing attire and current below-freezing temperatures.”

+“The parents did not know that he was inside the garage, and so we’re just thankful that we were able to locate him and that he appears to be safe,” Mitchell said.

+Traveon left home following a “dispute” with a family member, according to Mitchell, but noted that “everybody’s glad to be back together.”

-Since he was reported missing, police had been going door-to-door looking for Traveon, and were focused on a playground and pond near the child's home.
-The department had also been utilizing its mounted and canine units, drones and a helicopter.
-Police said volunteers were joining the search efforts
+Since he was reported missing, police had been going door-to-door looking for Traveon, and were focused on a playground and pond near the child’s home.
+The department also had been searching with mounted and canine units, drones and a helicopter.
+Police said volunteers also had joined search efforts.

+Critical Missing-Traveon GriffinDPD is asking for the public’s assistance in locating Mr. Traveon Michael Allen Griffin.
+This is being upgraded to critical due to the victim’s clothing attire and current below-freezing temperatures.https://t.co/CjjviTzfpR

-Police said in an earlier update Friday morning that they had found no new leads, though noted there was no evidence of foul play.
+Police had said in an earlier update Friday morning that they’d found no new leads, though noted there was no evidence of foul play.

-Officers additionally planned to visit friends' homes and hospitals to search for Traveon, police told ABC Dallas affiliate WFAA-TV Friday.
+Officers additionally planned to visit friends’ homes and hospitals to search for Traveon, police told ABC Dallas affiliate WFAA on Friday.

 Mitchell had suspected the child might be trying to hide.